XinyuKang/MLE-Related/README.md

 Normalization is to transform features to be on a similar scale and helps training. `Batch norm` does the same for the hidden layers.
 A network is a seires of layers where the output of one layers becomes the input of to the next.
 Any layer in a neural network is the first layer of a smaller subsequent network.

 The distribution of each layer's inputs changes during the training as the parameters of the previous layers are changed by the backpropagation.
 Therefore, batch normalization normalizes the inputs of each layer to have mean of 0 and standard deciation of 1.
+**
+Batch normalization helps to improve the training by reducing the internal **[covariate shift](https://towardsdatascience.com/detecting-covariate-shift-a-guide-to-the-multivariate-approach-c099bd1891b9#:~:text=Covariate%20shift%20is%20a%20situation,between%20training%20and%20production%20data.)**.

 This is done for each mini-batch `at each layer`.